 Resetting the license key has the effect of invalidating the old key, and breaks all future connections to the AvaTax web service still using the old license key (including AvaTax ERP Connectors using the same account number.)
 In other words, when you reset your license key, you will need to change the credential properties on any and all connector(s) you have built, installed and/or deployed, but also the AvaTax ERP connector using the same account number.

 SDK Product Documentation

 Avalara ships reference documents with all of our SDK Products.
 The location of these reference materials depends on where the AvaTax product was installed.
 Below is a guide for locating reference materials:

-[Installation Directory] is the location on your server/PC where the SDK Product was installed.